 How can I troubleshoot a failed Zap?

 Start by checking your Zap History for error details.
 Verify that all connected apps are still authenticated.
 Test each step individually with sample data.
 Check if any connected apps have recently updated their APIs.
-Use Zapier's AI-powered troubleshooting for suggestions, and consider simplifying complex Zaps into multiple smaller ones.
+Then review the business impact: missed leads, skipped CRM records, failed invoices, or broken reminders.
+Add alerts or rebuild the workflow if the failure affects revenue or customer experience.

 Ready to Automate Your Business?